marciomat/reverse_engineering/crackmesone/pleasecrackme/README.md

 Next is where it generates the password (that the user has to match).
 See the section below with comments and renamed local variables:

-> It doesn't show in the code below but `rbp-0x50` I've renamed as `gen_password` since this is the local variable where it keeps the newly generated password
+> It doesn't show in the code below but `rbp-0x50` is now renamed as `gen_password` since this is the local variable where it keeps the newly generated password

 ```assembly
 │     ││└─> 0x00001292      c7458c000000.  mov dword [loop_i], 0    ; initial condition